Shopping Cart

 Allow the Fillmore Jazz Ambassadors, San Francisco's

 Jazz historians, to take you on a magical journey through time when The Fillmore - in its hey day (1940 - 1960s), was known as "Harlem of the West".
 Our Jazz Ambassadors will chaperone you through the evolution & the rhythm of jazz --- what it meant to a once thriving community that survived the hardships of racial discrimination, urban renewal and Jim Crow segregation.
-Fillmore Jazz Ambassadors invite you to an imaginary trip through fame on Fillmore's "A" Train,
+Fillmore Jazz Ambassadors invite you to an imaginary trip through fame on Fillmore's "A" Train, "All Aboard!"

 More to Come